-16. Supplementary Information Form (SIF)
+17. Supplementary Information Form (SIF)

-Failure to return the supplementary form will mean that applicants cannot be considered for a place under the Foundation Place criteria, in which case the application will be dealt with under the Open Place criteria.
+Failure to return the supplementary form by the published deadline will mean that applicants cannot be considered for a place under the Foundation Place criteria, and the application will be dealt with under the Open Place criteria.

-17. Appeals
+18. Appeals

 Parents who are not offered a place for their child at Archbishop Tenison's CE High School have the right to appeal to an independent appeal panel.
-Parents wishing to appeal against the decision of their child not being offered a place should request an appeal pack from the Admission Officer at the school in writing, either by letter or email, stating the child's full name, date of birth and postal address.
-The completed appeal form should be sent to reach the Clerk to the Appeal panel, c/o the School, within 20 school days of the date of the letter confirming the Governors' decision not to offer a place.
+Parents wishing to appeal against the decision of their child not being offered a place should request an appeal pack from the Admissions Officer at the school in writing, either by letter or email, stating the child's full name, date of birth and postal address.
 Should some appeals be unsuccessful, the Governing Body will not consider further applications from those parents within the same academic year unless there have been significant and material changes in their circumstances.